 - Stay in Australia for nine months.

-- Should I provide a Notice of Intended Marriage (NOIM) when I lodge the Prospective Marriage visa?
+- Should I provide a Notice of Intended Marriage (NOIM) when I lodge the marriage visa Australia?

 - Notice of Intended Marriage (NOIM) is one of the required documents to apply for a Prospective Marriage visa.

-- You need to have a NOIM before you lodge the application and have a date set to show your intention to marry your partner.
+- You need to have a NOIM before you lodge the application of this marriage visa Australia and have a date set to show your intention to marry for visa Australia with your partner.

-- When my Prospective Marriage visa has been granted, should I marry in Australia?
+- When my marriage visa Australia has been granted, should I marry in Australia?

-- You can get married in Australia or any other country, but your marriage must be valid under Australian law.
+- When your marriage visa in Australia has been granted, you can marry for visa Australia and the marriage could be in Australia or any other country, but your marriage must be valid under Australian law.

-- If you decide to get married outside of Australia, you will need to enter Australia with a Prospective Marriage visa before you leave to the country you intend to get married in.
+- If you decide to get married outside of Australia, you will need to enter Australia with a visa for marriage Australia before you leave to the country you intend to get married in.

-- After that you can enter Australia again with your Prospective Marriage visa.
+- After that you can enter Australia again with your visa for marriage Australia.

 - What if I haven’t registered my relationship yet with my partner, within 9 months since I arrived in Australia?

-- If you haven’t gotten married within 9 months, you will have to leave Australia when your visa expires.
+- If you haven’t gotten married within 9 months, you will have to leave Australia when your marriage visa in Australia expires.

-- That’s why, you should arrange and register your marriage before your Prospective Marriage visa expires.
+- That’s why, you should arrange and register your marriage before your visa for marriage Australia expires.

-- Can I include my child on my Prospective Marriage visa application?
+- Can I include my child on my Australian marriage visa application?

-- You can include your child when you apply for this visa, or after you lodge the application but before the Department of Immigration decide your visa application.
+- You can include your child when you apply for this marriage visa in Australia, or after you lodge the visa for marriage Australia application but before the Department of Immigration decide your marriage visa in Australia application.

-- What I need to do when I already live in Australia and married with my Australian partner after my Prospective Marriage visa is granted?
+- What I need to do when I already live in Australia and married with my Australian partner after my marriage visa Australia is granted?

-- Once you have married with your partner and stay in Australia, you can apply for a Partner visa subclass 820/801 before your Prospective Marriage visa is expired.
+- Once you have married with your partner and stay in Australia, you can apply for a Partner visa subclass 820/801 before your visa for marriage Australia is expired.

-- Can I visit my Australian partner while my Prospective Marriage application is still on processing?
+- Can I visit my Australian partner while my marriage visa Australia application is still on processing?

-- Yes, you can visit your partner in Australia while applying for a visitor visa subclass 600, but you need to go back to your home country before the Department of immigration grants your Prospective Marriage visa.
+- Yes, you can visit your partner in Australia while applying for a visitor visa subclass 600, but you need to go back to your home country before the Department of immigration grants your visa for marriage Australia visa.

 - Can I work when I am in Australia with Prospective Marriage visa?